-There is a buffet restaurant called Hodel's in Bakersfield, California that is one of a kind.
-It is a family-owned business which has been in existence for many years.
-On the weekends they serve thousands of people a day, yet the place seems rather small and cozy.
+There is a buffet restaurant called Hodel's in Bakersfield, California, that is one of a kind.
+It is a family-owned business that has been in existence for many years.
+On the weekends, they serve thousands of people a day, yet the place seems rather small and cozy.

 Big Hotel Sunday Brunch

-Tenaya Lodge Resort, near the South entrance to Yosemite National Park in California, has a few special occasion brunches during the year (Mother's Day and Easter, for instance) which has fabulous food, ice sculptures, fresh flowers and live music.
+Tenaya Lodge Resort, near the south entrance to Yosemite National Park in California, has a few special occasion brunches during the year (Mother's Day and Easter, for instance), which have fabulous food, ice sculptures, fresh flowers and live music.
 I think you will pay more than $30 per person, champagne is included, and reservations are recommended.

-If you want to go beyond this, and eat in a beautiful National Landmark, you can try the Majestic Yosemite Hotel Sunday brunch in Yosemite Valley.
+If you want to go beyond this and eat in a beautiful national landmark, you can try the Majestic Yosemite Hotel Sunday brunch in Yosemite Valley.
 Again, you will find fabulous food in a spectacular setting.
-Last time I checked it was $45 per person (with NO champagne included).
+Last time I checked, it was $45 per person (champagne not included).

-[Since I first wrote this, I have visited both again.
+(Note: Since I first wrote this article, I have returned to both hotels.
 Though both are still quite good in quality, I think they have cut back quite a bit on their offerings.
-Check websites before you visit.]
+Check websites before you visit.)

 The Chain Restaurant Variety

-This is usually the most affordable.
-Depend on a filling "home-style" meal with potatoes, gravy and fried chicken, meat loaf, ribs, perhaps some Mexican dishes as well as many other entrees.
+This is usually the most affordable buffet.
+Depend on a filling "home-style" meal with potatoes, gravy and fried chicken, meatloaf, ribs, perhaps some Mexican dishes as well as many other entrees.

 Their salad bar (mentioned earlier) looks enticing, colorful, cruciferous, and healthy.
-As previously noted, the salad bar is up front where patrons encounter it first, before seeing the entrees.
-After you have looked over the whole site, chose a salad that is limited to a few of the best ingredients.
+As previously noted, the salad bar is up front, where patrons encounter it first before seeing the entrees.
+After you have looked over the whole site, choose a salad that is limited to a few of the best ingredients.

-Look for freshness with deep color veggies.
+Look for freshness with deeply colored veggies.
 I will skip the jello cubes, iceberg lettuce, bacon bits, potato salad, creamy dressings and a lot of other things.
 If the tomatoes look ripe and fresh, I might add them.
 Perhaps the fresh fruit will be good, too.

 I have found this particular buffet has a lot of dishes I can easily pass up.
-I'm not too fond of meatloaf or gravy-- too many possibilities for mystery ingredients.
-Their broiled chicken and fish is fine.
+I'm not too fond of meatloaf or gravy—too many possibilities for mystery ingredients.
+Their broiled chicken and fish are fine.
 The soups are pretty good, but this is one place where the salad may be the best part.

 The Pizza Buffet

-The strategy, again, is selecting the best of the salad bar, and planning for the pizza slices of your choice after an overview.
-The slices are cut narrow and there might be up to 10 different choices.
+The strategy, again, is selecting the best salad bar and planning for the pizza slices of your choice after an overview.
+The slices are cut narrow, and there might be up to 10 different choices.
 There are vegetarian varieties, ham and pineapple, chicken garlic alfredo, plus some of the more traditional combinations.
 I personally minimize the salami, pepperoni and sausage, looking for the chicken and veggie selections.
-The one we visit occasionally takes a request for the next pizza to hit the buffet (chicken garlic, veggie) and will bring it to your table for the first choice.
+The one we visit occasionally takes a request for the next pizza to hit the buffet (chicken, garlic, veggie) and will bring it to your table for the first choice.